When clothes are worn for a long time, due to friction the yarn thinning, the…

-★ Principle of fabric tensile breaking
+★ What is fabric tensile breaking strength

 1 When the fabric starts to be stretched, the deformation is mainly the stretching of the fibre macromolecular chains themselves, i.e. the deformation of the bond length and bond angle.
 Yarns that are stretched become straight, in basic accordance with Hooke’s law, while yarns that are not stretched become more curved.